 A: Our software uses sophisticated statistical methods known as “machine learning” to identify relationships between individual factors and outcomes in previous court decisions to make clear the hidden patterns in case law that even the most experienced lawyers struggle to quantify precisely.
 The machine learning algorithms themselves reflect how judges weigh various aspects in thousands of court decisions.

 A: In the future, we may consider offering to guarantee a prediction in exchange for a guarantee fee.
 Currently, however, we do not.

 A: We follow industry-wide best practices in training our machine learning models.
 This involves partitioning data into “training” and “evaluation” sets.
 We train our system using part of the data, and then evaluate how well it has learned using the reserved data.
 Moreover, we continually evaluate our system’s ability to predict the outcome of new cases as they are decided and we add them as new cases into the system.

 A: If the issue is that you disagree with the prediction, please provide that feedback from the result page.
-This will help us to make Legal Foresight better.
+This will help us to make our software better.
 If the issue is that the result is not helpful to your client, you should consider going back through the questions to see if you can make a case for responding to one or more of the questions differently.
 If so, you can compute again and see if the result is more agreeable for your clien

 A: The cost of the products will vary depending on factors such as type of organization and number of users.
 Please call us at (800) 607-6105 or email us at for specific pricing details.